kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

     * When writing the username saved is cleared automatically.
     * There's no persistant log/data file being stored. (other then Jagex's `Settings.jcache` of course)
   * Your username and UID will **NOT** be taken/stolen.
-    * Straps on a tin-foil hat to reply `You can check the source code here if you still don't believe me.`
+    * Straps on a tin-foil hat to reply: `You can check the source code here if you still don't believe me.`
   * **NO** Pre-compiled versions will be made, due to the above points. (people get paranoia, and point fingers)
 - - - -
 **Current Features**:
 * All current graphics settings options
   * Includes "None" for the remove roofs option
-    * this may cause grapahical issues in some areas.
+    * This may cause graphical issues in some areas.
-  * Depth-of-Field is Disabled, due to it only being teased on twitter at the time of this application's creation.
-See more at: https://twitter.com/JagexDark/status/874975145621934080
+  * Depth-of-Field is only using placeholder values currently, it's not enabled live at this moment.
+See more here: https://twitter.com/JagexDark/status/874975145621934080
-  * Heat Haze was an option in the settings, while currently unused I added it to this program anyways under the same pretenses as the Depth-of-Field by mere guessing it may be a future addition.
+    * Same applies to Heat Haze
+  * Maximum Foreground/Background FPS, Game Render/Interface Scaling options are added.
+They are live, but currently their options are not.
+    * Scaling is currently experimental, and not meant for full use my players.
+Visual issues may happen.
 * All audio options
   * Includes boosting the volumes for most audio streams
     * While I personally have not heard any quality-issues, this makes the in-game bars go past their normal limits visually.